daisybio/DysRegNet_package/README.md

 - expression_data  - Gene expression matrix with the format: patients as rows (first column - patients/samples ids), and genes as columns.
 - GRN - Gene Regulatory Network (GRN) with two columns in the following order ['TF', 'target']
-- meta -  Metadata with the first column containing patients/samples ids and other columns for covariates.
+- meta -  Metadata with the first column containing patients/samples ids and other columns for the condition and the covariates.

 Note that: the patients' or samples ids must be the same in the "expression_data" and  "meta".
 Additionally, gene names or ids must match the ones in the "GRN" DataFrame.
 GRN network should be provided a prior, we recommend using softwares like [arboreto](https://github.com/aertslab/arboreto), since you can use its output directly to DysRegNet.